- General Information

 documentation on

 Converting TPS to SQL.
-If you have
+If you

-changed.
+has changed.
 To understand more of this, read the

 Datatypes

 section.
-The Clarion synchronizer / table import in the dictionary does not
+The Clarion synchronizer / table import in the dictionary does

-the backend as master instead of the dictionary.
+treats the backend as master instead of the dictionary.

 Am I converting from Flat-files (eg: TPS)?